corticalstack/azure-ai-foundry-examples/README.md

 - **ERROR**: Due to a more serious problem, the application has not been able to perform a function
 - **CRITICAL**: A serious error, indicating that the application itself may be unable to continue running

-Logs are written to example-specific log files in the application directory to avoid polluting the output.
+Logs are written to example-specific log files in the application directory to avoid polluting the example output.

 ## 👨‍💻 Contributing